College of Osteopathic Medicine

 - The SHSU College of Osteopathic Medicine is the eighth college of the university and only the third college of osteopathic medicine in the state.

-- The state-of-the-art medical school facility is 108,000 square feet with surface parking on 7.3 acres in Conroe, Texas.
+- The state-of-the-art medical school facility is 108,000 square feet with garage parking on 7.3 acres in Conroe, Texas.

 - SHSU’s history of contributing to the well-being of the state started over 139 years ago, when the university was established to respond to the need for trained teachers.
 At the time, state leaders recognized that education was key to improving quality of life and the subsequent prosperity of Texas.